Severson-Group/bm-modeling/UniversalBM/README.md

 ## Introduction

-This simulation package includes all the necessary files to simulate any bearingless motor with a combined winding.
+This simulation package includes all necessary files to simulate any bearingless motor with a combined winding.
 The model was originally developed in the following publication and includes both a universal controller and plant:

 ```markdown
 Takahiro NOGUCHI, Mohamadhasan MOKHTARABADI, Kamisetti N V PRASAD, Wolfgang GRUBER and Eric L. SEVERSON,